Sanft duftendes Rosenhydrolat

 Gently scented rose hydrolate

-Rose petals contain essential oils like geraniol, citronellol, and nerol.
+Rose petals contain essential oils such as geraniol, citronellol and nerol.
 They also contain vitamins A, C and P (flavonoids) as well as lipids, waxes and resins.
-The essential oils and tanning agents in the rose have an anti-inflammatory, nerve-strengthening and astringent effect on minor skin injuries or inflammation of the mucous membranes.
+The essential oils and tannins in the rose have an anti-inflammatory as well as nerve-strengthening and astringent effect on minor skin injuries or inflammations of the mucous membranes.

-It is also advisable to apply a light rose hydrosol compress to insect bites.
-Itching and swelling go down quickly.
-Work just as quickly and easily rose compresses for swollen and irritated eyes: simply apply a cotton pad with rose hydrolate as a soothing compress and let your eyes relax for 10 minutes.
+It is also advisable to apply a light rose hydrolate compress to insect bites.
+Itching and swelling subside quickly.
+Rose compresses For swollen and irritated eyes: simply place a cotton pad with rose hydrolate as a soothing compress and let the eyes relax for 10 minutes.

 Gently scented rose hydrolate Recipe